False dissidents: They say they're oppressed but they run the country

-The White Grievance Industrial Complex convinces Americans are oppressed.
+The White Grievance Industrial Complex convinces conservative Americans they are oppressed.
 The reality is they're in charge.

 Under the chyron, CRACKDOWN ON DISSENT, Tucker Carlson laid out the desperate situation he and other conservatives face in this country.

 Without citing any specific examples, Carlson last week described a stunning series of events in which “fairly prominent, well-educated people with dissenting political opinions” have been “disappeared.”

 “This is what an authoritarian society looks like,” he declared.
 “It’s a place where the group in charge will tolerate no criticism at all.”

 The “group in charge” in this description is an imagined coalition of Democrats, mainstream media organizations, liberals, progressives and pretty much anyone who was offended by comments unearthed last week that showed Carlson calling women “extremely primitive,” disparaging Iraqis as “semi-literate primitive monkeys” and defending convicted child rapist Warren Jeffs by saying the multiple felonies he was convicted of amounted to “bullshit.”

 There’s just one problem with this: the coalition Carlson described isn’t in charge.
 Instead, the party most closely aligned with his increasingly white nationalist rhetoric — Republicans — are.